-RFC is a process used to call up a function (also referred to as function module in SAP) in a remote system.
+RFC is another commonly seen EDI acronym and stands for Remote Function Call.
+RFC a process used to call up a function (also referred to as function module in SAP) in a remote system.
 Business logics may thus be called up in a third-party system.

-RFC is thus in the SAP environment synonymous with Remote Procedure Call (RPC), but it is also used as an umbrella term for SAP interfaces and protocols used for the implementation of function calls.
+In the SAP environment RFC is effectively synonymous with Remote Procedure Call (RPC), but it is also used as an umbrella term for SAP interfaces and protocols used for the implementation of function calls.